Shahbodshs/Question-answering-website-with-RAG-and-FAISS-evaDB/README.md

 You can use Visual studio code live server to run the project by first __Running the backend file first__ and then by right clicking on html file select the __Create live server__. remember you need to install the live server extention first in the Vs code extention library.
+Then try to run the backend.py first and then run the html file.

 ---

 ## **Results**